BenedicteColnet/messenger2book/README.md

 To launch the code you will require python3 and Latex (in fact, xelatex).
 Be sure to have it installed on your computer.
 To be honest, you will probably need to have a little knowledge in both of these tools to complete your book, but it is very easy to find documentations online.

+First, `clone` this repository.

 Toy data are available in this repository, and before doing your own book, please be sure that the command line `python main.py` is working.
 It should produce the `.tex` files in the section part.
-Then, open the document `template.tex` and compile it with `Xelatex`.
+Then, open the document `template.tex` and compile it with `xelatex`.
 Normally it whould produce a toy example.
 Note that you can custom the `template.tex` to change the color, the font, of your document.

 # Download your data